3CX Self-Hosted vs Cloud: Which Is Right for Australian Businesses?

 Disaster recovery Have backup/restore procedures in placeWant 3CX to handle DR automatically

 For most Australian small businesses (under 20 staff, no specific compliance requirements, no dedicated IT staff), 3CX Cloud is the lower-risk choice.
 The hosting premium is real but manageable at small scale, and the absence of server management overhead is worth it.
-If 3CX Cloud's pricing at your scale is higher than you want to pay, the alternative is not necessarily self-hosted 3CX -- it may be a fully managed Australian hosted PBX from a local provider (Maxotel and similar), which includes both the software and the hosting in a simple per-user monthly fee with Australian support.
-See our best hosted PBX providers in Australia comparison.
+If 3CX Cloud's pricing at your scale is higher than you want to pay, the alternative is not necessarily self-hosted 3CX, it may be a fully managed Australian cloud phone system from a local provider (Maxotel and similar), which includes both the software and the hosting in a simple per-user monthly fee with Australian support.
+See our best cloud phone system companies in Australia comparison.

 For businesses with 30+ users, in-house IT capability, and a preference for data control, self-hosted 3CX on an Australian VPS is a strong option.
 The annual savings at scale are significant, and the IT overhead is manageable with the right skills in place.

-Not sure whether self-hosted 3CX, 3CX Cloud, or a fully managed Australian hosted PBX is the right fit?
+Not sure whether self-hosted 3CX, 3CX Cloud, or a fully managed Australian cloud phone system is the right fit?
 Tell us your situation and we will give you a straight recommendation.

 Get a Recommendation